 - If the operation is write, master start transmitting data bytes to the slave.
 After each byte, slave sends the ACK to confirm the data received

 - If the operation is read, slave starts transmitting data to the master and after each byte received, master sends the ACK to the slave to confirm data received

 - After the completion of transfer, Master sends the stop signal by pulling the SDA high and transmission stops

 As you might have noticed above that master is pulling SDA and SCL high and low.
 To ensure this operation a PULL-UP register (typically 4k7) must be connected to SDA and SCL.

-At last uc sends P( stop) signal to indicate the end of communication.
+- At last controller sends P( stop) signal to indicate the end of communication

 I2C is very important part of embedded systems.
 As the address of slave is 7/10 bit long, we can connect 128/1024 slaves with a single master.
 This means we can control 128(7 bit address) devices with only two pins of our microcontroller.
 This reduces the need for using excessive wiring and also we have all other pins available for other purposes.

 I2C is used in number of communications devices.
 For eg- RTC (ds1307), Lcd, OLEDs, Accelerometer (ADXL345), temperature sensors, pressure sensors, etc. I will cover the coding part in upcoming tutorials.